go-aah/docs/tutorial/rest-api-jwt-auth.md

 Desc: Tutorial of how to implement REST API JWT Auth using aah framework
 Keywords: jwt auth, rest api, tutorial, security, aah framework
 ---
-# Tutorial of REST API Basic Auth - Security
+# Tutorial of REST API JWT Auth - Security

 Goal of this tutorial is to demonstrate aah framework's `Generic Auth` scheme to JSON Web Token (JWT) auth security implementation.
 It is easy and robust implementation.